MEskerod/StructUnet/README.md

 - results
 - scripts
     - utils --> Folder containing the functions used in various scripts
+    - 16srRNA.py --> script used to look at the correlation between F1 score of prediction and proportion of non-standard base pairs in structure
     - compare_predictions_over600.py --> script that evaluates the predictions made of the method able to predict on sequences longer than 600 nucleotides
     - compare_precitions_under600.py --> script that evaluates the predictions made of all methods on sequences below 600
     - compare_methods.py --> script that evaluates the predicted structure by different methods